 Every successful person has committed himself or herself to achieving that success.
 Most people commit to things that they are passionate about or things that will benefit them.
 Joining the Warrior Goddess Kettlebell lifestyle starts here.
 But it doesn’t just mean committing yourself to the plans and programs provided —MAKE A COMMITMENT TO YOURSELF—one that allows you to see and reach your highest personal potential and purpose.
 Let us help see you through that commitment and allow yourself to experience the rewards.

-I hope that this book’s information and the results you gain from training will trickle down into every part of your life: family, work, health, activity, mood, energy, and yes, even your jeans.
+I hope that this post’s information and the results you gain from training will trickle down into every part of your life: family, work, health, activity, mood, energy, and yes, even your jeans.

 Enjoy your new self and body, but do not forget to enjoy and embrace the journey, the process, and the self-discovery that comes with a good training program.
 So go on, make time for yourself, just like you make time for everything else in your life.
 Prioritize!